marjanpoimijat/berry-picker-tracker-docs/docs/instructions_for_new_developers.md

 ### Convert Tasks Into Issues

 If you choose to use GitHub Projects for sprints backlogs, try to convert tasks into issues!
-This way you can assign GitHub users (your team members) into tasks, attach [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) to them
+This way you can assign GitHub users (your team members) into tasks, attach [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) to them.

+### Credit Your Teammates

+A commit can have [multiple authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).
+Make sure to add your teammate as a co-author if you do pair programming.

 ## Useful Links